Why Do We Need Indoor Dog Ramps?

 Apart from using ramps in dog shows and competitions, ramps are used for day-to-day activities, like making it easy for the dog to disembark a vehicle, or even mount and dismount the couch or bed.
-The tricky part is choosing the right dog ramp; therefore, given in this DogAppy excerpt are guidelines for buying a dog ramp.
+The tricky part is choosing the right dog ramp; therefore, given here are the guidelines for buying a dog ramp.

 Dog Ramp Buying Guide

-- Outdoor ramps are suitable for pickup trucks, SUVs, crossovers, hatchbacks, and station wagons.
-The main aspects that need to be considered while buying a dog ramp are the size of your dog and height and slope of the ramp.
+- The main aspects that need to be considered while buying a dog ramp are the size of your dog and height and slope of the ramp.

 - The longer the length of the ramp, more gradual will the slope be.

 - If your dog has physical disabilities, and if you own an SUV, truck, or a crossover, you need to select a ramp that is fairly long so that the slope is gradual, and not too steep.

 - The ideal slope for a ramp (a slope in which your dog does not have to exert himself while ascending and descending) is approximately 18°.
 If your dog is fit, or is a puppy, and if you are training him for shows and competitions, then selecting a shorter ramp which will be at a slope of around 26°, makes more sense.